 A program that provides care in a comfortable setting for patients who are terminally ill and have a life expectancy of six months or less.
-Care is normally provided in the patient's home provided in the patient's home.
+Care is normally provided in the patient's home.

 Hospital

 An institution that provides diagnostic and therapeutic services for surgical and medical diagnosis, treatment and care of injured or sick persons.